 A rummy-like game played with long cards with Chinese number characters on them is frequently played in rural areas in the south of China.

-It is important to note that although the games mentioned above are essentially "gambling games", similar in style to poker, gambling is prohibited in the majority of Mainland China.
+It is important to note that although the games mentioned above are essentially "gambling games", similar in style to poker, gambling is prohibited in the majority of Chinese Mainland.

 Of course, if playing at home with friends or family, using cash money or giving hongbao (red envelopes with money in) electronically using smartphones will normally be involved in the game without any issues.
 If playing such games outside, or in public 'game-room' settings, it is advised to exercise caution and avoid playing with money.